-And just like most games based on movies, it’s easier to simply put the now iconic movie poster in the box cover, although I do like the little detail “…comes to your computer” added to the sub-title.
+And just like most games based on movies, it’s easier to simply put the now-iconic movie poster on the box cover, although I do like the little detail “…comes to your computer” added to the sub-title.

 But it’s time to boot this wet bandit:

 And as you can see, the subtitle “A Family Comedy Without the Family” also appears on the title screen.
 Then we have a small recap of the game’s story using still images: the McCallister family travels to Florida for Christmas but due to all the rush to catch the flight, they end up forgetting and leaving 8-year-old Kevin behind (which I’m sure any Child Protection agency wouldn’t find funny).
 And now Kevin is the only line of defence against Harry and Marv, the Wet Bandits, who want to rob Kevin’s house.